Battle of Tordesillas (1812): Retreat

 Soon afterward, Souham's pursuit slackened when General of Division Marie-François Auguste de Caffarelli du Falga reclaimed 12,000 Army of the North troops and returned to the Bay of Biscay coast to deal with a new outbreak of Spanish guerilla attacks.
 Following instructions from Wellington, Hill evacuated Madrid on 31 October 1812.
 Hill's 4,000-man rear guard held off Soult's advance guard at the Aranjuez bridge on the 30th.
 A week later, he linked up with Wellington near Alba de Tormes.
 Meanwhile, Souham joined Soult on 8 November.
 On 10 and 11 November the two armies sparred along the Tormes River near Alba.
 Twelve voltiguer (light infantry) companies and the 45th Line Infantry Regiment of the French 5th Division were repelled by Brigadier General Kenneth Howard's brigade of the 2nd Division.
 This unit included the 1st Battalions of the 50th Foot, 71st Foot, and 92nd Foot and was supported by 2nd and 14th Portuguese Line Infantry Regiments.
 Casualties amounted to 158 French, 69 British, and 44 Portuguese.
 Disappointed here, Soult's army crossed the Tormes farther south and Wellington fell back.

 On 15 November, 80,000 French troops faced 65,000 Allied soldiers on the old Salamanca battlefield.
 To the fury of the French soldiers and officers, Soult failed to order an attack.
 Instead, Wellington began retreating that afternoon.
 As the Allies marched away, rain began to fall continuously.
 As the supplies in the Salamanca depots were feverishly packed up and sent away, Wellington's logistical arrangements collapsed completely.
 Fortunately for the Allies, Joseph had forbidden all but his cavalry to pursue.
-On 16 November at Matilla de los Caños del Río, Brigadier General Victor Alten with 1,300 men clashed with 2,000 French cavalry consisting of the 2nd Hussar, 5th and 27th Chasseurs à Cheval and 7th Lancer Regiments.
+On 16 November at Matilla de los Caños del Río, Brigadier General Charles Alten with 1,300 men clashed with 2,000 French cavalry consisting of the 2nd Hussar, 5th and 27th Chasseurs à Cheval and 7th Lancer Regiments.
 Alten had the 1st and 2nd Hussars of the King's German Legion and the 14th Light Dragoons, as well as two cannons and the light company of the 1st Battalion of the 28th Foot.
 The French lost 50 men, almost all of whom were wounded and captured, while Alten's command suffered 34 casualties.